Valley Metro Bus

 Valley Metro, officially known as the Valley Metro Regional Public Transportation Authority, is responsible for coordinating the bus system.
 Bus services are operated by private contractors and individual municipalities in the Phoenix area, branded as Valley Metro.

 All Valley Metro Bus services are accessible to persons with disabilities, with ramps or lifts installed on all buses.
 Additionally, all fixed-route buses are equipped with bicycle racks.

 Operations

 There are over 100 bus routes contracted by Valley Metro, including regular routes, limited-stop routes, and community circulators.
 Bus frequency, hours, and days of operation vary by route.
-The most heavily used routes have peak service frequency of every 10 minutes and run as late as 1:00 am, while less used routes run every 30 minutes off-peak, with service ending at midnight.
+The most heavily used routes have peak 10-minute frequency and run until 1:00 am, while less-used routes run every 30 minutes off-peak, ending at midnight.

 Route types and naming conventions

-There are currently 60 local bus routes that form Valley Metro's super-grid bus system.
+As of 2026, sixty local bus routes form Valley Metro's super-grid bus system.
 They are numbered roughly according to the address on the Phoenix area's street grid on which they travel.
 For example: